 Passionflower is an herb clinically proven to promote longer, quality sleep.
 It works via the modulation of the body's GABA system.
 Chrysin, a flavonoid in passionflower, provides the plant's sedative as well as anxiety-reducing qualities.

 Zinc is an essential mineral that has been found to support immune health through a number of preclinical and clinical studies.
 Being classified as an 'essential mineral' means that we need it in our diets to stay healthy.

 Zinc plays a role in many bodily functions including immunity, cell division, the reproductive system, and cognitive development.
 It is most commonly used to support immune health.

 Magnesium is an essential mineral, meaning your body needs it to perform essential functions.
-Many people are deficient in Magnesium (over 50% in the US alone), which can lead to head tension and migraines.
+Many people are deficient in Magnesium (a majority of people in the US alone), which can lead to head tension and migraines.
 Magnesium Glycinate is one of the easiest types of Magnesium for the body to absorb.

 Boswellia is a lesser-known known herb produced by Boswellia serrata trees native to Africa and the Middle East.
 It is a multi-faceted plant, used in essential oils, incense, and for its medicinal properties.
 Boswellia contains naturally occurring triterpenoids, called ‘boswellic acid’, which is a compound that can reduce inflammation.
 It is most often used to relieve occasional head tension.

 Feverfew is an herb that promotes cytokine balance (the interaction between the brain and the immune system).
 Feverfew reduces head tension, as well as reduces sensitivities to triggers like light and noise.